 Core Philosophy

-The FSD Model
+The Fracture—Strategy—Distortion Model

 A Developmental Theory of Compensatory High Performance

-The Architecture of High Performance
+The Architecture of High Performers

 It reveals that the same structures that drive excellence often originate from early adaptive fractures — intelligent survival strategies that later become identity.
 The model provides both a diagnostic and developmental lens for understanding the architecture beneath high performance and the path beyond it.